 Students given one week to complete assignment.
-One extra week will be given for late assignments with a ten per cent (10%) deduction, after which time, assignments will not be accepted.
-Unless prior arrangements are made with the instructor, or the instructor indicates otherwise, all assignments will be word-processed and uploaded to Moodle.
+One extra week will be given for late assignments with a (10%) deduction, after which time, assignments will not be accepted.
+Unless prior arrangements are made with the instructor, or the instructor indicates otherwise, all assignments will be word-processed, saved as pdfs then uploaded to Moodle.